Published 16 March 2020. Effective as of 16 April 2020. These Terms replace and supersede all prior versions.

-If you are a Business, then we may, no more than once every 12 months, upon seven 7 days’ prior notice to you, appoint our personnel or an independent third-party auditor who is obliged to maintain confidentiality to inspect (including manual inspection, electronic methods, or both) your records, systems, and facilities to verify that your installation and use of any and all Services or Software is in conformity with its valid licenses from us.
-Additionally, you will provide us with all records and information requested by us within 30 days of our request in order for us to verify that the installation and use of any and all Services and Software is in conformity with your valid licenses.
-If the verification discloses a shortfall in licenses for the Services or Software, you will immediately acquire any necessary licenses, subscriptions, and applicable back maintenance and support.
-If the underpaid fees exceed 5% of the value of the payable license fees, then you will also pay for our reasonable cost of conducting the verification.
+15. Audit Rights.
+If you are a Business, then we may, no more than once every 12 months, upon seven 7 days’ prior notice to you, appoint our personnel or an independent third-party auditor who is obliged to maintain confidentiality to inspect (including manual inspection, electronic methods or both) your records, systems and facilities to verify that your installation and use of any and all Services or Software is in conformity with its valid licences from us.
+Additionally, you will provide us with all records and information requested by us within 30 days of our request in order for us to verify that the installation and use of any and all Services and Software is in conformity with your valid licences.
+If the verification discloses a shortfall in licences for the Services or Software, you will immediately acquire any necessary licences, subscriptions and applicable back maintenance and support.
+If the underpaid fees exceed 5% of the value of the payable licence fees, then you will also pay for our reasonable cost of conducting the verification.

 16. Updates to Services and Software and Availability.

 16.1 Updates to the Services and Software.
 We may modify, update or discontinue the Services or Software (including any portions or features) at any time, without liability to you or anyone else.
 However, for changes to paid offerings, we will make reasonable efforts to notify you of the modification, update or discontinuation.
 If we discontinue the Services or Software in its entirety, we will use reasonable commercial efforts to allow you to transition your Content and we may provide you with a pro rata refund for any unused fees for that Service or Software that you prepaid.